Bruin-Dev/Intelygenz/bruin-bridge/README.md

 Using that `ticket_id` as a parameter we make a call to the bruin repository which calls to the bruin client to receive a list of details pertaining to the associated `ticket_id`.
-Now that we have the list we format it into a response message and publish it to the response topic provided in the request message.
+Now that we have the list we format it into a response message and publish it to the response topic that was built by NATS under the hood.

 ### Request message
 ```
 {
     'request_id': 123,
-    'response_topic': f'bruin.ticket.details.response.{service_id}',
-    'ticket_id': 123}
+    'ticket_id': 123,
 }
 ```
 ### Response message